 By Sophia Yin, DVM, MS

 Kittens should be taken in carriers to various kitten-safe locations such as just for a car ride, to a friend’s house, or on errands to locations that are cat free (or with cats that have been vaccinated).
-For more information on kitten socialization and its importance read chapters 1, 18, 20 and watch the accompanying DVD of the online version of “Low Stress Handling, Restraint, and Behavior Modification of Dogs and Cats.”
+For more information on kitten socialization and its importance read chapters 1, 18, 20 and watch the accompanying DVD of “Low Stress Handling,® Restraint, and Behavior Modification of Dogs and Cats,” available in our online store, or, through our Low Stress Handling® online University.
 Stay tuned for more photos of these cute kittens.

 This seal-point screamed and hissed the first time she was held for a toenail trim.
 Now she happily holds still when handled because she’s getting treats simultaneously.
 Soon Melissa will be able to trim her nails while the kittens sits patiently.